graphql/graphql-wg/rfcs/SemanticNullability.md

 - [O][criteria-o]
   - 🚫 Changing fields to strictly non-null causes errors to propagate further, a breaking change.
 (Duplicate of G.)
 - [P][criteria-p]
-  - 🚫 Though the solution states it encourages the adoption of non-null, doing so is a breaking change for existing clients and so adopters are likely to hesitate when marking some semantically non-nullable positions as such
+  - ✅ The solution encourages using the existing syntax to express semantic non-nullability.